Mohamed-Ahlam/BookingLittleLemon-react/Instructions.md

 # Setting Up Your Project:

+# VSCode Extensions to Add (Preliminary Steps):

+## Step 1: Setup the ES7+ React/Redux/GraphQL/React-Native VS Code extension
+    ES7+ React/Redux/GraphQL/React-Native VS Code extension
+- It provides quick JavaScript snippets to help you code faster in your React and GraphQL-based projects.
+.
+This extension provides you with JavaScript and React/Redux snippets in ES7+ with Babel plugin features for VS Code.

+## Step 2: Setup the Auto Rename Tag VS Code extension
+    Auto Rename Tag VS Code extension
+.
+This extension makes it possible to automatically rename the paired HTML/XML tag as Visual Studio IDE does.

+## Step 3: Setup the Trailing Spaces VS Code extension
+    Trailing Spaces VS Code extension
+.
+This extension allows you to highlight and delete trailing spaces.
+It’s also useful when working with Git to help you spot accidental whitespace addictions more easily and prevent unnecessary commits.

 # Prepare Your Development Environment:

 Ensure you have the correct version of Node.js and npm installed on your machine